PetorSFZ/sfz_tech/README.md

 * Cross-platform IO functions
 * (Optionally) Header-only CUDA wrappers and utilities

-sfzCore uses no dependencies and compiles cleanly on most compilers, including MSVC, Clang and Emscripten.
+The core part of sfzCore uses no dependencies (but some of the extra libraries does) and compiles cleanly on most compilers, including MSVC, Clang and Emscripten.

+In addition to the core part of `sfzCore` there are are also optional, experimental helper libraries for various rendering API's.
+These libraries should not be considered stable, and change often.
+Use at your own risk.
+In order to use them specific variables need to be defined before including the sfzCore project.
+These libraries are:

+* `lib-core`: The core sfzCore library, no dependencies, always included
+* `lib-opengl`: OpenGL helper library, provides and uses included `GLEW`, define `SFZ_CORE_OPENGL` before including sfzCore.

 ## Building